scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Targetting a beast or willing creature you permanently alter their form, only ending when _Restoration_ has been cast on them.
+Targeting a beast or willing creature you permanently alter their form, only ending when _Restoration_ has been cast on them.
 Make a spellcasting roll, giving the creature the _Nightmare_ template, increasing their max wounds by 1 for every crit rolled.

 Their max wounds increase by 1 for every level cast above 6th.